-But the PCUSA didn't just ban spanking, they 'also affirmed and expanded the PCUSA's support of abortion.'5 Some wanted their health plan to only fund abortions if a mom's life was in danger, but not PCUSA majority.
+But the PCUSA didn't just ban spanking, they 'also affirmed and expanded the PCUSA's support of abortion.'
+Some wanted their health plan to only fund abortions if a mom's life was in danger, but not PCUSA majority.
 So they didn't vote to end some abortion but did vote to end all spanking.
 My cliff notes of the assembly: no loving correction of kids, but if you don't love ones in the womb, you can kill them!
-Discipline after birth isn't ok to them but death pre-birth is?
+Discipline after birth?
+No. Death pre-birth?
+Yes

 Let's make what Scripture says against the law, and let's ignore the Law of God that treats killing the unborn as murder (Ex 21:22-23)!
-No corporal punishment if kids are guilty of rebellion and defiance but capital punishment is ok on innocent unborn kids?
-Educating children as Scripture says is banned but not executing them?
+Please, no more corporal punishment if kids are guilty of rebellion and defiance but capital punishment is ok on innocent unborn kids!
+Educating children as Scripture says?
+Nah!
+Executing babies?
+Sure?!
 On a side note, the PCUSA did pass a resolution on protecting the environment of the planet but did not pass resolution to protect the unborn in their far more fragile environment in the womb?!
 Sounds like Romans 1:25: